hartwigmedical/scripts/peach/README.md

 Variants in a panel JSON file are not allowed to (partially) overlap.

-Differences in reference sequence between v37 and v38 should not be entered as MNV's, but as separate SNV's.
+Differences in reference sequence between v37 and v38 that are MNV's should not be entered as MNV's, but as separate SNV's.